Florida National Parks

 5. De Soto National Memorial

-De Soto was one of the prime grounds indigenous people fought to protect in the 16th Century.
-Conquistador Hernando de Soto set up a base there and ran his operations from those grounds for years.
+De Soto was one of the prime grounds that indigenous people fought to protect in the 16th Century.
+Conquistador Hernando de Soto established a base there and ran his operations from there for years.

-The memorial has several tours that visitors can enjoy.
-The most exciting thing about the place is the live history demonstrations where they can immerse themselves in the history of the grounds!
+The memorial offers several tours for visitors.
+The most exciting thing about the place is the live history demonstrations, which let them immerse themselves in the grounds’ history!

 Photo Credit: Fredlyfish4 /Wikipedia Commons